parhelia512/heXon/README.md

 ### Controls
 #### Controller
-hēXōn is best played with a controller that has at least two analog sticks.
+heXon is best played with a controller that has at least two analog sticks.
 These days, most controllers work perfectly well out-of-the-box on Linux.
 Make sure it is connected before you start the game.
 #### Keyboard
 * Movement / WASD
 * Firing / Numpad or IJKL